• News Ambassadors

 Looking to deepen your reporting skills and build more trust with your audience?
 We’ll highlight resources in our newsletter, including this one to help you tackle challenging topics and tell more inclusive stories.

-Choosing Sources to “Complicate the Narrative”
+Choosing Sources to “Complicate the Narratives”

 A democracy depends on people with varied perspectives being able to work together to address shared problems.
 When local reporting gets stuck in an oversimplified “pro vs. con” rut, communities lose the nuance and empathy that foster real understanding across difference.
 That’s why we’re excited to share this guide we made, drawing from Solutions Journalism Network’s “Complicating the Narratives” strategies.
 This one-pager encourages journalists to seek out sources who defy easy categorization, like those who’ve changed their minds, don’t fit the expected mold, or who see nuances.
 Showcasing a wider range of voices and letting people define their own perspectives also helps journalists build trust and challenge toxic polarization. >>Check it out here<<